 cross the bridge between in vitro and in vivo clinical testing by providing adequate skin models using real human skin tissue

 LEGAL AUTHORIZATIONS TO USE HUMAN SKIN TISSUE

 Animal experiments have been widely used to conduct toxicity and safety tests, develop new pharmaceutical, chemical or cosmetic products.

 However, increasing awareness of the fate of laboratory animals has encouraged lawmakers to restrict the use of animals during testing procedures:

 Genoskin strives to avoid animal testing as much as possible by using human skin tissue that would otherwise be destroyed.
-Our NativeSkin®, HypoSkin®, OncoSkin® and FrozenSkin® models are an excellent tool for the cosmetic, chemical and pharmaceutical industry to verify product safety and efficacy and develop new and improved skin care and dermatological products.
-We always request the Informed Consent of our donors before they undergo a surgical intervention, such as tummy tucks, cosmetic arm surgery (brachioplasty), etc. All our tissue donors support the use of human skin tissue for experiments and research purposes, in full compliance with the Declaration of Helsinki.
+Our NativeSkin®, HypoSkin®, InflammaSkin®, and FrozenSkin® models are an excellent tool for the biopharmaceutical, chemical, and cosmetic industry to verify product safety and efficacy and develop new and improved skincare and dermatological products.
+We always request the Informed Consent of our donors before they undergo surgical intervention, such as tummy tucks, cosmetic arm surgery (brachioplasty), etc. All our tissue donors support the use of human skin tissue for experiments and research purposes, in full compliance with the Declaration of Helsinki.

 Genoskin has obtained all legal authorizations necessary from the French Government and the appropriate Ethics Committee.
 We have also established Biological Sample Transfer Contracts with various French hospitals and clinics in order to comply with all applicable regulations for the retrieval and use of human skin tissue for research purposes.